"Don't marry a lady who feels she's better than you" - Alpha Hour pastor advises (Video)

 As advised by Pastor Elvis Agyemang aka Alpha Hour pastor, men should never marry women who feel they are better than them.

-Pastor Elvis Agymeng gave this tip during a Sunday Service where his sermon was centred on marriage.
+Pastor Elvis Agymeng gave this tip during a Sunday Service where his sermon was centered on marriage.

-As advised by Pastor Elvis Agyemang, men should look for certain behaviours of their girlfriends whilst dating.
+As advised by Pastor Elvis Agyemang, men should look for certain behaviors of their girlfriends whilst dating.

 READ ALSO: Alpha Hour is stressing our women – Ghanaian politician argues